 February 4th to 10th 2018

 Since its inception in 1991, International Development Week (IDW) has sought to celebrate Canadian contributions to poverty reduction in the developing world and engage Canadians to learn about those efforts.
-In the spirit of our mandate and the theme for IDW2018, "Partners for a Better World", the Atlantic Council for International Cooperation (ACIC) will be focusing on building a coordinated, measurable, multi-partner week-long series of events across all four Atlantic provinces.
+In the spirit of our mandate and the theme for IDW2018, "Partners for a Better World", the Atlantic Council for International Cooperation (ACIC) focused on building a coordinated, measurable, multi-partner week-long series of events across all four Atlantic provinces.
 And this was the results of our reach!

 It's Easy to Participate

 Our IDW focus this year was on gender equality.

 ACIC hosted a catered lunch and panel discussion featuring Sally Armstrong (Human rights activist, journalist and award-winning author covering stories about women and girls in zones of conflict all over the world.
 Sally is also a three-time Amnesty International award winner, and past member of the International Women’s Commission at the UN) and Masuma Asad Khan (IDS student at Dalhousie University, Campaigns and Outreach Coordinator for the Equity and Accessibility Office for the Dalhousie Student Union and Dalhousie Muslim Student Association’s president).

 “A new age is dawning for every mother’s daughter”, was hosted at Delta Halifax and was livestreamed to Memorial University, NL for students and faculty.
 It was also recorded and viewed on NB Community College campuses throughout NB.
 Not to be outdone by past winter weather events, PEI wasn’t able to show the panel discussion due to the omnipresent IDW winter storm.
 See the panel discussion here: www.acic-caci.org/our-work/idw-panel-discussion.html